DJBarnes/django-adminlte2-pdq/README.md

 ```

 Set the Logo text for your site.
 This will be shown in the top left of the top
-bar, when the side bar is expanded.
+bar when the sidebar is expanded.
 ```python
 ADMINLTE2_LOGO_TEXT = 'My Awesome Site'
 ```

 Set the small Logo text for your site.
 This will be shown in the top left of the
-top bar, when the side bar is collapsed.
+top bar when the sidebar is collapsed.
 ```python
 ADMINLTE2_LOGO_TEXT = 'MAS'
 ```